When life gets foggy, it’s tempting to want someone—anyone—to tell us what to do. But true, confident decisions don’t happen that way.

 1. Give it time.
 Even though it may feel urgent, ask yourself would it be okay to take a week to think about this?
 You don’t have to implement 100% of the physician’s recommendations within 24 hours.

 2. Stop thinking in terms of right and wrong.
 It’s not often that there are purely right or wrong decisions.
-As someone who has struggled with depression off and on, I believe that medication is not a moral decision.
+As someone who has struggled with depression off and on, I believe that medication is not a question of morals.
 A healthier way to look at it is that choices come with consequences.
 It doesn’t mean they’re good or bad, and you can’t always know in advance what consequence is attached to any given choice.

 3. Take it less seriously.
 Is this big bad decision really a matter of life or death?
 Try to widen your perspective and view it in the grand scheme of life.
 Yes, you can cause yourself more suffering by making poor choices, but ultimately you cannot screw up the divine plan for your life.
 As Miles Davis says, “Do not fear mistakes—there are none.”
 Put another way by spiritual coach Nicole Oman, “If you want to be enlightened, lighten up.”